skr571999/notes/notes/python.md

 # pip list
 # pip install -r requirements.txt # to install the modules of the requirements.txt file
 # pip freeze > requirements.txt # to save the modules into the requirements.txt file

+# remove packages one by one
+pip uninstall -r requirements.txt

+# remove all packages at once
+pip uninstall -r requirements.txt -y

+## To update the path in the venv we will re run the command to recreate the venv
+python -m venv venv
+python -m pip list
 ```

 ---